-We provide discretionary investment advisory services through separately managed accounts ("SMAs") to a variety of institutional and individual clients, including business organizations, public and private pension plans, foundations, trusts, charitable organizations, high net worth individuals and others.
-Marshfield's advisory services are tailored based on the investment objectives and guidelines provided by our clients, and before establishing an SMA Marshfield and the client discuss the appropriate investment strategy and the client's investment objectives.
-A client may, with Marshfield's consent, impose limited restrictions on investments in certain securities or types of securities in its account.
-These limitations or restrictions are negotiated individually with each client at the time the investment advisory agreement is signed, and may be modified by the client by notifying Marshfield in writing.
+We provide discretionary investment advisory services through separately managed accounts ("SMAs") to a variety of institutional and individual clients, including business organizations, public and private pension plans, foundations, trusts, charitable organizations, high net worth individuals, and others.
+Marshfield typically does not tailor its advisory services to the individual needs of a client, but a client may, with Marshfield's consent, impose limited restrictions on investments in certain securities or types of securities in its account.
+These limitations or restrictions are negotiated individually with each client at the time the investment advisory agreement is signed and may be modified by the client by notifying Marshfield in writing.
 Marshfield may be unable to accommodate certain investment limitations or restrictions sought by a client.